List of book-burning incidents: Vernacular Catholic hymn books (at Mainz)

-The Libro d'Oro (in the French-ruled Ionian Islands)
+Libro d'Oro (in the French-ruled Ionian Islands)

 With the Treaty of Leoben and the Treaty of Campo Formio in 1797, the French Republic gained the Ionian Islands, hitherto ruled by the Venetian Republic.
 France proceeded to annex the islands, organize them as the départements of Mer-Égée, Ithaque and Corcyre, and introduce there the principles and institutions of the French Revolution – initially getting great enthusiasm among the islands' inhabitants.
 The abolition of aristocratic privileges was accompanied by the public burning of the Libro d'Oro – formal directory of nobles in the Republic of Venice which included those of the Ionian Islands.

 Industrial Revolution period

 "The Burned Book" (by Rabbi Nachman of Breslov)

 In 1808, Rabbi Nachman of Breslov burned the only copy or copies of one of his own books for an unknown reason.
-Many Hasidic Jews continue to search for "The Burned Book," as they call it, by looking for clues in his other writings.
+Many Hasidic Jews continue to search for "The Burned Book," as they call it.